Insurance Law Class Syllabus

 Course Review

-November 29, 2011 (Tuesday)
+November 22, 2019 (Tuesday)

 Simply stated, our goal is that we all learn a lot about insurance law and have a good time in the process.
-I promise to work hard towards helping you acheive both of these goals.
+I promise to work hard towards helping you achieve both of these goals.

-This two credit course provides an overview of insurance law with a focus at times on Maryland law.
-We will look at various contracts of insurance, including life, health, property, accident, and liability.
 We will dig into the interpretation of insurance contracts; conditions precedent; representations; warranties; terms; conditions; coverages; insurable interests; rights of beneficiaries; exemptions; excess liabilities; waiver and estoppel; subrogation; controls on the insurance industry; procedural and evidentiary aspects, including pleadings, declaratory judgments, interpleaders, and joint tortfeasor releases.

 You are expected to attend each class on time.
 I will pass around a sign-in sheet each class session.
 It is your responsibility to sign this sheet.
-Our school's rule is clear: if you are absent more than five times you are precluded from taking the final exam.
+Our school’s rule is clear: if you are absent more than three times you are precluded from taking the final exam.

 Certainly, I encourage the use of laptops for notetaking and accessing the internet for class-related information.
 Just make sure you avoid the random laptop internet searching (involving materials that are not related to that day’s class) or instant messaging because it distracts the entire class.